-- Recommend limiting the size of the cone to 10 pounds. - The cooking process must occur continually without any interruptions. - The cooking may be stopped only to allow for safety during the carving action.
-Under no circumstances shall the broiling unit be turned off and on during the day to compensate for slow sales periods.
-All meat shall be fully cooked within a maximum use time of four (4) hours. - Separate utensils should be used for handling undercooked and cooked meat.
+- Recommend limiting the size of the cone to ten (10) pounds or less. - The cooking process must occur continually without any interruptions. - The cooking may be interrupted only to allow for safety during the carving action.
+Under no circumstances shall the broiling unit be turned off and on during the course of the day to compensate for slow sales periods.
+All meat shall be fully cooked within a maximum use time of four (4) hours. - Separate utensils must be used for proper handling of the undercooked (raw) and cooked meat.